Smoked Corn On The Cob

 As an Amazon Associate I earn from qualifying purchases.

-This smoked corn on the cob recipe is dedicated to bad hair.
+This smoked corn on the cob recipe is dedicated to bad hair…. and really good BBQ.

-No. 3 –> Smoke extra corn, and add it to your potato bacon soup!
+- Smoke an extra ear of corn or two, and add it to your potato bacon soup!

 Key Ingredients

-Butter: The rich, salty flavor of butter pairs so nicely with the smoky, sweet fresh corn.
+The rich, salty flavor of butter pairs so nicely with the smoky, sweet fresh corn.
+I prefer to use softened butter to melted butter because it’s much easier to spread room temperature butter than liquid butter on to the corn cobs.

 How To Make Smoked Corn On The Cob